aayvazyan-tgm/autodetect_android_sdk_and_buildTools/README.md

 # Smart Autodetection
-This plugin may help to avoid problems when collaborating on a android project by allowing the use of a different and android SDK version if the desired one is not available.
+This plugin may help to avoid problems when collaborating on a android project by allowing collaborators to use a different SDK version if the prefered one is not available.

-As you should always use the latest available build tools version, the plugin searches for the latest installed version and allows a upgrade without the need to change the gradle file.
+As you should always use the latest available build tools version, the plugin searches for the latest installed version and allows a upgrade without the need to touch the gradle file.

 Available Functions:
 --------------------